Where are all the aliens? The Fermi Paradox and search for extra-terrestrial intelligence

 The Fermi Paradox is one of the most famous conundrums pertaining to the search for intelligent, extra-terrestrial life.
 Unsurprisingly, it is one of many subjects explored by author Wade Roush in his new book Extraterrestrials, from MIT Press, which takes a scientific look at the question of whether alien life might exist elsewhere in the Universe.

-Below is an extract taken from the book, which looks at the origins and implications of what at first sight appears to be a very simple cosmological question: “where is everybody?”
+Below is an extract taken from the book, which looks at the origins and implications of what at first sight appears to be a very simple cosmological question: 'will we ever find life beyond Earth?'

 It’s the summer of 1950.
 In Los Alamos, New Mexico—site of the development of the first atomic bomb—a clutch of prominent nuclear physicists, including Hans Bethe, Edward Teller, Emil Konopinski, and Enrico Fermi, has reassembled to work on an even more powerful weapon, a hydrogen bomb.